-5. By how much percentage does the volume increase when moisture content is 5-10%?
+5. By how much percentage does the volume increase when the moisture content is 5-10%?

-Explanation: The studies on bulking have showed this result.
+Explanation: The studies on bulking have shown this result.
 It is visible in the graphical representation of bulking also.

 6. How is particle size of sand related to bulking?

 c) Inversely proportional

 Explanation: Finer particle size will have more voids compared to coarser once.
 They tend to absorb more water and hence exhibit more bulking.

 7. What does ‘h’ represents in the formula used to calculate the bulking factor?